Pooping Mucus Only: 12 Causes Explained (Dr. Farahat).

 D- Radiation Therapy.

-Radiation therapy for abdominal and pelvic tumors can result in severe inflammation of the rectum or anal canal.
+Radiation therapy for abdominal and pelvic tumors can result in severe inflammation of the anorectal canal.
 This can lead to mucus or blood in the stool.
 Consult your doctor if you experience mucus-only poop after radiotherapy.

 E- Diversion Colitis.